Rameshkannan9203/Ghostwatch/README.md

 Unauthorized network monitoring is illegal.
 Only use GhostWatch where you have full permission.

 💬 About the Developer
-Created for a Cybersecurity Student learning:
+Created for a Cybersecurity student learning:

 Network monitoring